 Q5.
 Which is the largest river in India by volume?

 Ans.
-Brahmaputra is the volume-wise largest river of India.
+The Brahmaputra is the volume-wise largest river in India.
 The total length of the Brahmaputra River is 2900 km.
 Its total length within India is only 916 kilometers.

 Q6.
 Which is the longest river in peninsular India?

 Ans.
-Godavari is the longest river of South India with a length of 1465 km.
+The Godavari is the longest river in South India with a length of 1465 km.

 Download PDF (Print this Page)For PDF, Print this page and save as a PDF